wyattscarpenter/knowledge-lamborghini/readme.md

 * `set-for-server` and `set-probabilistic-for-server` are the server-wide equivalents of the above commands.
 The banks of server responses and channel responses are different, so if you make overlapping responses kl might double-reply, etc.
 * `enumerate responses` lists all the responses for the channel.
 * `remindme`, followed by freeform text that includes a date or time of some sort that kl can interpret (I use the chrono-node library to try to parse these), will cause kl to reply to your message at that date.
 This feature is useful to remind you of things... if you're confident this tech stack will last that long!
+* `death has many doors` (starting a message; followed by any or no other text) will cause kl to post a message in that channel whenever someone leaves/is kicked from the server, identifying them by mention, tag, and user id. `death has no doors` will turn this feature off for a channel it is posted in.
 * Type `crash` and kl will crash.
 Please do not do this.
 * Reddit link “oldification”: links to reddit.com pages are immediately reposted as links to old.reddit.com pages.
 * KL displays the time in Los Angeles as its status, updated each minute.